The Hidden Reason Learners Drop Out and How to Eliminate It

 A basic translation might tick the box for having the course “available” in another language.
 But if the tone feels unnatural, the examples are out of context, or the interface is confusing, learners disengage.
 That means higher drop-out rates, more support queries and additional cost for retraining.

-Real example: Siemens streamlined its e-learning localization by centralizing translation
+Real example: Siemens streamlined its e-learning localisation by centralizing translation

-Siemens faced fragmented e-learning localization across countries.
-By shifting to a centralized strategy, using consistent terminology, and working with translators who understood their technical content, they cut localization time by over 30%, increased learner satisfaction, and reduced requests for clarification from the field.
+Siemens faced fragmented e-learning localisation across countries.
+By shifting to a centralised strategy, using consistent terminology, and working with translators who understood their technical content, they cut localisation time by over 30%, increased learner satisfaction, and reduced requests for clarification from the field.

-A solid e-learning localization process isn’t just translation.
-True localization means:
+A solid e-learning localisation process isn’t just translation.
+True localisation means:

 How PRESTO supports your e-learning success

-We work with specialized linguists in education, technology, and compliance.
+We work with specialised linguists in education, technology, and compliance.
 Our process ensures:

 Try it with no risk

-Ready to see how your course performs when localized properly?
-Send us a sample (e.g. one slide, a short assessment, or a page from your manual) and we’ll localize it free of charge.
+Ready to see how your course performs when localised properly?
+Send us a sample (e.g. one slide, a short assessment, or a page from your manual) and we’ll localise it free of charge.
 You’ll see exactly how your content can sound to learners worldwide, with our notes on terminology and style.